-The Michigan State News, official student newspaper, is issued three times a week.
+The Michigan State News, student newspaper, is issued three times a week.
 Subscription to the newspaper is included in the fees paid upon registration.

-The managing editor and the business manager are selected by the Board of Publications from qualified applicants during the winter term.
-The rest of the staff is appointed by the editor and the business manager.
+The graduate manager, managing editor, and the business manager are selected by the Board of Publications from qualified applicants during the spring term.
+The rest of the staff is appointed by the managing editor and the business manager.

 The office of the publication is located in the basement of the Union Building Annex.
-Tryouts for either the editorial or business staffs may be arranged by calling at the office or making an appointment with Ray Turner, editor, or Victor Spaniolo, business manager.
-Lloyd H. Geil, instructor in journalism, is the faculty adviser.
+Tryouts for either the editorial or business staffs may be arranged by calling at the office or making an appointment with Walt Rummel, managing editor, or William Collinge, business manager.
+Victor Spaniolo is graduate manager, and Ralph Norman, instructor in journalism, is the faculty adviser.